A purely Quantum Generative Modeling through Unitary Scrambling and Collapse: Experiment Details

-Quantum models are implemented using the PennyLane framework, with classical backpropagation enabled via its PyTorch interface.
-Optimization is performed using the Adam optimizer with a learning rate of 0.0005 for 50 epochs.
-A learning rate scheduler (StepLR) is used with step size $10$ and decay factor $\gamma = 0.05$.
+\textbf{Training Details.} All experiments on the MNIST, FashionMNIST, and EMNIST datasets use images resized to $16 \times 16$.
+For each class, 1,000 training samples are provided, with a batch size of 32.
+The proposed QGen framework is implemented in PennyLane, leveraging its PyTorch interface to enable end-to-end classical backpropagation.
+Optimization is performed with Adam at a learning rate of $10^{-3}$ for 80 epochs, coupled with a StepLR scheduler with step size 10 and decay factor $\gamma = 0.05$ to improve convergence stability.